typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 ansible-playbook build-cluster-ec2.yml -e "VARS_FILE=vars/{{EC2_REGION}}_vars.yml" --private-key /path/to/{{keypair}}
 ```

-If the playbook completes successfully, you will have a three node cluster that can be accessed using the ELB DNS name.
+If the playbook completes successfully, you will have a six node cluster that can be accessed using the ELB DNS name.
 ConductR comes with a `visualizer` sample application.
 The playbook created ELB includes a listener mapping port 80 to Visualizer's port 9999 port mapping.

 Head over to the next section [[Managing application|ManagingApplication]] to learn how to deploy visualizer application to your fresh ConductR cluster.
 You can ssh into one of the cluster nodes using it's public ip address to deploy Visualizer.
 Use the username from the `REMOTE_USER` (currently "ubuntu") and the PEM file as for the identify file (-i).
 The ConductR CLI has been installed to all nodes for you.
 Once deployed, you can view the Visualizer via port 80 using the ELB DNS name in your browser.